• THE CORNFLOWER •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Sainfoin Cultivé

-It was once grown as a forage plant for livestock, and is still used today.
+It was once grown as a fodder plant for livestock, and still is today.
 This plant has a very dense root system and is rich in condensed tannins that limit the release of methane from livestock.

 • THE LILY OF THE VALLEY •